Waikerie, South Australia: Background

 The Ngawait people have inhabited the area for millennia.
 The river and surrounding land provided everything they needed - fish, shellfish, birds, kangaroos, and native fruits.

 The town of Waikerie derives its name from Weikari, which is claimed to mean 'the rising'.
 However some linguistic anthropologists argue that the name refers to the spider creator god from local creation myths.
 These myths may originate in the emergence of many ghost moths (especially the giant swift moth Trictena argentata : Hepialidae) from the ground among the river red gums Eucalyptus camaldulensis after heavy rain.

+The modern history of the town begins with the Village Settlement scheme implemented by the South Australian government in response to the 1892 bank crash and consequent depression.
+As part of the Crown Lands Amendment Bill of 1894 associations of 20 or more persons were invited to select a Village Settlement Perpetual Lease of at least 160 acres of Crown Land for irrigation farming.
+In 1894 eleven settlements were established on the River Murray, in chronological order: Lyrup, Waikerie (spelled "Wakeri"), Holder, Pyap, Kingston, Gillen, New Era, Moorook, Murtho, Ramco (an offshoot, founded by the unmarried men of Waikerie), and New Residence.
+Settlements failed due to over-enthusiasm and inexperience, poor choice of pumping equipment, and the rabbit pest.
+Gillen, New Residence and Murtho, with the worst soil, were the first to fail.
+By 1905 only Ramco, Waikerie, Kingston, and Lyrup remained.
+Waikerie and Ramco settlements, both heavily in debt, were subsumed by the government in the Waikerie Irrigation Area in 1910 and 1912 respectively, Kingston was subsumed by the Kingston Irrigation Area in 1914, and only Lyrup remained as a Village Settlement Perpetual Lease.

 Waikerie is in the District Council of Loxton Waikerie, the South Australian House of Assembly electoral district of Chaffey and the Australian House of Representatives Division of Barker.
 The historic former Irrigation Pumping Station Chimney in Scenic Lookout Reserve is listed on the South Australian Heritage Register.

 Media

 The main newspaper of the region is The River News, first published in July 1956 and founded as a direct result of the 1956 Murray River floods.